Tax Year Planning - actions to think about

 Reduce your Inheritance Tax bill

-Inheritance Tax, or IHT, is the tax paid on the value of your estate when you die.
-There’s plenty you can do during the tax year to ensure more of your wealth is passed on in future.
+Inheritance Tax (IHT), is the tax paid on the value of your estate when you die.
+There’s plenty you can do during the tax year to ensure more of your wealth is passed on to your loved ones tax efficiently.

 If your estate is less than £325,000 there is no IHT to pay.